Everglades National Park: Restoration efforts

 CERP projects are designed to capture 1.7 e9USgal of fresh water every day, store it in underground reservoirs, and release the water to areas within 16 counties in South Florida.
 Approximately 35600 acre of man-made wetlands are to be constructed to confine contaminated water before it is released to the Everglades, and 240 mi of canals that divert water away from the Everglades are to be destroyed.
 During the first five years of implementation, CERP was responsible for the purchase of 207000 acre of land at a cost of $1 billion.
 The plan aims to spend $10.5 billion over 30 years, combining 50 different projects and giving them 5-year timelines.

 Everglades National Park was directly hit by Hurricanes Katrina, Wilma, and Rita in 2005.
 Such storms are a natural part of the park's ecosystem; 1960's Hurricane Donna left nothing in the mangroves but "standing dead snags" several miles wide, but 30 years later the area had completely recovered.
 Predictably, what suffered the most in the park from the 2005 hurricanes were man-made structures.
 In 2009 the original lodge at Flamingo, which was irreparably damaged by 125 mi/h winds and an 8 ft storm surge, was demolished; the lodge had been functioning for 50 years when it was torn down.
 The park suffered further damage from Hurricane Irma in 2017, which caused extensive damage to the coastal mangrove forests, further damaged the park facilities at Flamingo, and destroyed the original Gulf Coast Visitor Center.

 Park economics

 Everglades National Park reported in 2005 a budget of over $28 million.
 Of that, $14.8 million was granted from the National Park Service and $13.5 million from various sources including CERP, donations, and other grants.
 The entry fee for private vehicles in 2021 is $30.
 Of the nearly one million visitors to Everglades National Park in 2006, more than 38,000 were overnight campers, paying $16 a night or $10 a night for backcountry permits.
 Visitors spent $2.6 million within the park and $48 million in local economies.
 More than 900 jobs were sustained or created within or by the park, and the park added value of $35 million to local economies.
+While the park generates substantial economic value through tourism, the cost of restoring its degraded ecosystem is often a topic of debate.
+However, research indicates that successful restoration would generate significant economic value by improving ecological services.
+This suggests an economic strategy that would help the park’s long-term financial contribution to the region.